Pablito2020/android_kernel_bq_krillin/README.md

   * And for compile:

-        $ mv android_kernel_bq_krillin kernel

-        $ cd kernel
+        $ Enter to the Daredevil kernel directory

-        $ . build.sh
+        $ . daredevil.sh

   * The kernel file (called zImage, will be found in arch/arm/boot folder)

-# If you want to clean all the source without compiling execute this comand on the principal kernel diretory:

-        $ . clean.sh

-# Thanks to (this people are persons who help me to adapt the kernel source to my device "krillin") There's why I put them here, because they don't have any specific commit,so..
-They are here! :) :
+# Thanks to (In alphabetical order):

    * ANDR7E ( help with kpd buttons + device info app for mtk devices) ---- XDA, 4PDA, GITHUB
    * @assusdan help me with drivers and develop the kernel. ---- 4PDA, GITHUB